 Chairman, Sri Lankan Shippers' Council Chairman of the GSF Board of Directors

-If you are a shipper (importer or exporter) organising the movement of goods around the world you can become involved in the Global Shippers' Forum (GSF) by joining one of the national or regional organisations in membership of GSF.
+If you are a shipper (importer or exporter) organising the movement of goods around the world you can join the Global Shippers' Forum (GSF) by becoming a member of one of the national organisations in membership of GSF listed below.